What the Bible Says about Homosexuality and Gay Marriage

 The argument: We cannot overcome homosexual desires.

-Many gays will tell you they experienced homosexual yearnings from an early age and have no desire for the opposite sex.
+Many gay people will tell you they experienced homosexual yearnings early and have no desire for the opposite sex.
 They unsuccessfully denied their inclination long before yielding to it.

 Consider Romans 8:37: “No, in all these things we are more than conquerors through Him who loved us.”
 Or 1 Corinthians 10:13: “No temptation has overtaken you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, He will also provide a way out so that you can endure it.”
 Or Hebrews 4:15: “For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.”
 Author Christopher Yuan shares his transformation in Christ in his book Out of a Far Country: A Gay Son’s Journey to God.
 A Broken Mother’s Search for Hope.